MikeHardman/mikehardman.github.io/faq.md

 5. How do I learn this? - To quote Shia "JUST DO IT!" get an IDE down, pick a basic starter project "a todo list, an address book, a dvd inventory system...
 ANYTHING", make it easy and basic, then make it start saving things to disk, then to a databse, then to the cloud, then make it shiny, make it flash different colours... make it *do* things...
 That is how you learn code.

+6. F#?? - I'm a huge fan of F# and functional programming in general, had the Orleans framework been compatible with F# and the TPL the way it is implemented here then this middle tier would have been an F#

+7.

 ...
 More to come!

 Have questions or suggestions? [ask me on Twitter](https://twitter.com/MikeDoesCode).